- Changes to the funding procedures Memo from Executive Vice President, Hank Foley

 About the Research Board

-The University of Missouri Research Board consists of over 20 faculty members appointed by the president for two-year terms.
+The University of Missouri Research Board consists of 22 faculty members appointed by the president for two-year terms.
 Its mission is to enhance the long-term quality and quantity of scholarship throughout the university by supporting meritorious research projects.
-An important goal is to leverage external funds by supporting promising new faculty and funding high quality new initiatives of senior faculty.
+An important goal is to provide seed funding for research initiatives with significant potential for high return on investment, in terms of future external funding, student theses and dissertation, publications, presentations, exhibitions, or other figures of merit associated with high-quality scholarship and research.

 This support is intended to: